-As explained more fully in the Statement of Trustee's Responsibilities, the Scheme's Trustee is responsible for preparing, and from time to time reviewing and if necessary revising, a Schedule of Contributions and for monitoring whether contributions are made to the Scheme by the employer in accordance with the Schedule of Contributions.
+As explained more fully in the Statement of Trustee Responsibilities, the Scheme's Trustee is responsible for preparing, and from time to time reviewing if necessary revising, a Schedule of Contributions.

-It is our responsibility to provide a Statement about Contributions paid under the Schedule of Contributions and to report our opinion to you.
+It is our responsibility to provide a Statement about Contributions paid under the Schedule of Contribution and to report our opinion to you.